Reposted on 13/10/16, updated on 18/11/18.

-No. There is absolutely no medical evidence to show that Sweet’s syndrome can be successfully treated or cured with alternative or nutritional therapies.
-However, some of these therapies may be helpful in promoting overall good health and well-being.
+There’s absolutely no evidence to show that Sweet’s syndrome can be successfully treated or cured with alternative or nutritional therapies.
+However, some of these therapies may be useful in the management of other conditions, or helpful in promoting overall good health.

 Are you sure that alternative or nutritional therapies can’t be used to treat or cure Sweet’s syndrome, or is this simply a lie that ‘Big Pharma’ wants us to believe?

-Yes.
-At present, we are sure that there is no alternative or nutritional therapy that can be used to treat or cure Sweet’s syndrome.
-However, some people are being lied to, and told that there are natural and alternative cures for Sweet’s syndrome, but that ‘Big Pharma’ doesn’t want them to know about it.
+Yes, at present, the general medical consensus is that there’s no alternative or nutritional therapy that can be used to treat or cure Sweet’s syndrome.
+However, some people are being told that there are natural and alternative cures for Sweet’s syndrome, but that ‘Big Pharma’ doesn’t want them to know about it.

 Who or what is ‘Big Pharma’?

 ‘Big Pharma’ is a term that’s used to refer to the pharmaceutical industry.
-Some conspiracy theorists believe that doctors, the pharmaceutical industry and the government, are trying to keep us sick and prevent or discourage us from accessing alternative ‘miracle cures’.
-This is supposedly being done so that we’ll be forced to buy and use the medications that ‘Big Pharma’ produce and sell, which will continue to make them very rich.
-There is no evidence to support this theory, but it is not unusual for those selling bogus treatments to resort to the ‘Big Pharma’ conspiracy simply to try and back up their false claims.
-This is done to try and convince you that their treatments really do work, but that ‘Big Pharma’ never wants you to discover this secret truth, because it will negatively affect their profits.
-If someone does resort to the ‘Big Pharma’ conspiracy to back up their claims, then it’s a red flag and a strong indication that they probably can’t be trusted.
+Some conspiracy theorists believe that doctors, the pharmaceutical industry and the government, are trying to keep us sick and prevent or discourage us from accessing alternative miracle cures.
+This is supposedly happening so we’ll be forced to buy and use the medications that ‘Big Pharma’ produce and sell, continuing to make them very rich.
+There’s no evidence to support this theory, but it’s not unusual for those selling bogus treatments to mention it.
+This is done to try and convince you that their treatments really do work, but that ‘Big Pharma’ never wants you to discover this secret truth as it will negatively affect their profits.
+If someone does resort to the ‘Big Pharma’ conspiracy to back up their claims, then it’s a red flag and a strong indication that they can’t be trusted.